Who can apply for housing?

 Applications from current council tenants

-If you are already a council tenant, you can apply to move to another property, provided you have not broken any of the conditions of your tenancy (e.g. engaged in serious anti-social behaviour).
+If you are already a council tenant, you can apply to move to another property, provided you have not broken any of the conditions of your tenancy (for example engaged in serious anti-social behaviour).
 We call this a ‘transfer'.
 If you do apply for re-housing and there are issues with your current tenancy we will write to you to let you know what the problems are and what action you need to take.

 What if I want to change my tenancy?

-If you don’t want to move from your current home but you do want to change your tenancy (e.g. you want to succeed to a tenancy, or have a joint tenancy with your spouse, civil partner or partner), contact your local housing estate office.
+If you don’t want to move from your current home but you do want to change your tenancy (for example you want to succeed to a tenancy, or have a joint tenancy with your spouse, civil partner or partner), contact your local housing estate office.
 These requests are dealt with differently and you don’t need to fill out a housing application form.